datacamp-content/courses-introduction-to-shell/chapter2.md

 --- type:ConsoleExercise xp:100 key:d8a30a3f81
 ## How can I view a file's contents piece by piece?

-You can cat` large files and then scroll through the output, but it is usually more convenient to **page** the output.
+You can use `cat` to print large files and then scroll through the output, but it is usually more convenient to **page** the output.
 The original command for doing this was called `more`, but it has been superseded by a more powerful command called `less`.